aparoski/Runescape_GE_Analyzer/README.md

 The information will be sent to the database.

 this script is set to run automatically each day at 06:00 UTC.

+## Analysis

+Once some more data has been collected, we will start with analysis.